 The Future of Video Conferencing

-The data above highlights a heightened need for video conferencing during the current climate.
-However, once stay at home orders cease and a sense of “normalcy” returns to the global workforce: What will video conferencing look like in the immediate future, or a decade from now?
+The data above in part highlights a heightened need for video conferencing due to nationwide lockdowns.
+However, now that businesses are reopening and people are starting to return to work: What will video conferencing look like in the immediate future, or a decade from now?

-The statistics below shed some light on these questions and the future of video communication strategies in general.
+The statistics below shed some light on these questions and the future of video communication strategies overall.

 This quote from Kate Lister, the President of Global Workplace Analysis, not only highlights the current trend of employees working remotely, but also forecasts a considerable increase in remote work for the future as well.